Manufacturers Hanover Corporation: Sponsorships

-The bank was involved in sponsoring a number of different sports events, many of which were arranged by bank executive Charles Henry McCabe, Jr. These included the Manufacturers Hanover Westchester Classic professional golf tournament held during the 1980s at the Westchester Country Club north of New York City, a stop on the PGA Tour that during its time with MHT as title sponsor featured winners such as Seve Ballesteros and Curtis Strange.
+The bank was involved in sponsoring a number of different sports events, many of which were arranged by bank executive Charles Henry McCabe Jr. These included the Manufacturers Hanover Westchester Classic professional golf tournament held during the 1980s at the Westchester Country Club north of New York City, a stop on the PGA Tour that, during its time with MHT as the title sponsor, featured winners such as Seve Ballesteros and Curtis Strange.
 Other Manufacturers Hanover sponsorships were in association with the New York Mets baseball team and the US Open Tennis Championships.

-The bank was a founding sponsor of the New York City Marathon, and over the years held exclusive events there for their most moneyed clients.
+The bank was a founding sponsor of the New York City Marathon and over the years held exclusive events there for their most moneyed clients.
 Moreover, it was the creator, in 1977, of the Manufacturers Hanover Corporate Challenge running event, which quickly grew in size and number of instances and locations and became highly effective in promoting name visibility.
-By 1988, there were eighteen Corporate Challenge events per year and some five thousand companies entering teams in them, with Manufacturers Hanover soliciting business from the best prospects among them.
+By 1988, there were eighteen Corporate Challenge events per year, and some five thousand companies entered teams in them, with Manufacturers Hanover soliciting business from the best prospects among them.
 The challenge has existed to this day under successor names.